 Since Wonka’s sources are very similar to callbags and only diverge from the specification

-minimally, Callbags map to Wonka’s sources very closely and toCallbag
+minimally, Callbags map to Wonka’s sources very closely and toCallbag only creates a thin

 wrapper which is mostly concerned with converting between the type signatures.